jtemplon/cuny-fall-2024/README.md

 ### Satellite Analysis Basics

 The `satellite-analysis-basics.ipynb` file is a Jupyter Notebook that contains the compontent pieces for doing YOLO object detection with oriented bounding boxes on Umbra's [open data catalog](https://registry.opendata.aws/umbra-open-data/) of satellite images.
 You will need the following libraries: `boto3`, `ultralytics`, `pandas` and `PIL`.
 The notebook contains code for finding the images in s3, processing them with YOLO, and making those results more interpretable.

+### Text Analysis

+The `text-analysis.ipynb` file is a Jupyter Notebook that contains the component pieces for building a KMeans classifier that handles articles from the New York Times.
+You will need the `gensim` and `pandas` libraries to run the notebook.
+In addition, there is some exploration of the Google Word2Vec model, which requires an additional download.

+### Yelp Reviews

+The `yelp-reviews.ipynb` file is a Jupyter Notebook that contains the code necessary to create a sentiment classifier of Yelp reviews based on example data.
+In order to use the Yelp data you'll need a new CSV that includes the "sentiment" for a number of the reviews as an additional column.
+The notebook requires `textblob` and `pandas`.
+There is an additional one-time download inside of the notebook for an NLTK corpora.